Dynamical chaos in the integrable Toda chain induced by time discretization: The nontrivial integral for the Toda chain with fixed boundary

 \section{The nontrivial integral for the Toda chain with fixed boundary}

-In this appendix, we provide an explicit expression for the first after the total energy nontrivial integral for the Toda chain with fixed boundary conditions (fixed ends) following the approach of Refs.~\cite{Ford1973integrability, Henon1974integrals, Flaschka1974toda, Toda1975studies}.
+In this appendix, we provide an explicit expression for the first after the total energy nontrivial integral for the Toda chain with fixed boundary conditions (fixed ends) following the approach of Refs.~\onlinecite{Ford1973integrability, Henon1974integrals, Flaschka1974toda, Toda1975studies}.

 We start by introducing the rescaled positions and momenta as

 for $n = 1, \ldots, N$.
 In terms of these new variables, the equations of motion take the following dimensionless form:

 where $X_n = e^{-\left(Q_n - Q_{n-1}\right)}$ obeys